 When was spinal decompression therapy first invented?

-The Greeks were using spinal traction devices from as early as 2nd century A.D. , to relieve pressure and therefore pain, from the spine.
-This spinal decompression therapy method of pain reduction is attributed to Galen of Pergamon, a prominent Greek physician, surgeon and philosopher at the time.
+It’s hard to believe but the Greeks were using spinal decompression therapy devices from as early as 2nd century A.D.
+The treatment was devised to relieve pressure which was causing the pain, from the spine.
+In fact, Galen of Pergamon, a prominent Greek physician, surgeon and philosopher at the time, is believed to have invented it.

 Over 30 million Americans (a tenth of the population of the United States) are afflicted by some type of back pain at any given time.
 With millions of people suffering from neck and back pain, Meditrac decided a whole new approach was required and came up with a winning concept: ‘Traction on the Move’ spinal decompression therapy was the outcome.